theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 ## Introduction

 The purpose of this folder is to teach a basic way how to extend and modify a small programming language.
 We start with [Lambda](), contains the smallest meaningful programming language, the lambda calculus.

 The syntax of the lambda caclulus has only variables, abstraction (function definition) and function application.
 The semantics only has one computation rule, known as capture avoiding substitution or beta-reduction.

+This is a really small programming language and the learning out come of this lab is to teach how to extend this very basic language with new features.

+To set up your computer, clone [this directory](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lab1-Lambda-Calculus).

+To **view the grammar** of the pure lambda calculus open [LambdaNat0.cf](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lab1-Lambda-Calculus/LambdaNat0).

+To **create a parser** run

+    bnfc -m -haskell LambdaNat0.cf]
+    make

+To **parse a program** run, for example,

+    echo "\x.x y x" | .TestLamNat

+To **view the interpreter** open [interpreter.hs](https://github.com/alexhkurz/programming-languages-2019/blob/master/Lab1-Lambda-Calculus/LambdaNat0/src/Interpreter.hs).

+To **create the interpreter** run (in the folder `Lab1-Lambda-Calculus/`) run

+    stack build

+To **write a program** open a text editor and save the file in the folder `test` as, say `myprogram.lc`.
+Or use one of the programs already available in the folder `test`.

-For the grammar of the lambda calculus see [Lambda.cf]().
-To run a program in the lambda calculus [use the interpreter]().
+To **execute a program**  in the lambda calculus run

+    stack exec LambdaNat-exe test/myprogram.cf

 It is hard to think of an interesting program that one could write in lambda calculus.
 Here are some straight forward examples: